UsabilityEngineering/ux-portfolio-Jpham2525/j01/README.md

   <img src ="../assets/example3.png" alt="widget-picture" align="center" width="400"/>
 </p>

-This digitally represents those two older machines pictured above.
-Each row and column represents a specific time and place in the video/movie.
-This had to be manually and linearly done before computers and software were invented to do this non-linearly.
+The depiction above digitally represents two older machines, where each row and column signifies a specific time and position in a video or movie.
+In the past, this manual and linear process was necessary before the advent of computers and software that allowed for non-linear editing.

-In video editing for commercials and other Jobs, most start by importing clips of their subject onto a separate workstation and go through each clip to start to cut and paste each clip they would need.
-In modern times we can now simply import clip A into the timeline clip B. From using the Adobe suite I am used to being able to select and then copy and paste.
-As you can see on the left screen Clip A which is highlighted at the bottom is what should be imported into the main timeline on the right.
-The issue is that the highlighted part must be dragged into the timeline.
-This takes a lot of effort as well as takes up a lot of time that could be used elsewhere.
+In contemporary video editing practices for commercials and various projects, individuals typically initiate the process by importing subject clips onto a dedicated workstation.
+Editors then manually sift through each clip, engaging in the cut-and-paste process to compile the necessary content.
+In the Adobe suite, users can import Clip A into the timeline adjacent to Clip B. However, a notable drawback is that the highlighted portion must be manually dragged into the timeline, requiring substantial effort and time investment.

 <p align="center">
   <img src ="../assets/example4.png" alt="widget-picture" align="center" width="400"/>
 </p>

-The picture shows how there is a highlighted clip in clip A while in clip B the blue cursor shows where the video is.
-The highlighted part should be placed there with a keystroke rather than having to drag the clip onto the timeline and then arrange where it is supposed to go.
-My mental model of how I expected it to work did not match the conceptual model.
+The issue becomes apparent in the highlighted section of Clip A, where the blue cursor in Clip B indicates the video's position.
+The proposed improvement suggests replacing the manual drag-and-drop action with a more efficient keystroke method.
+This adjustment would align with user expectations, enhancing the workflow of video editing by eliminating the time-consuming process of individually dragging and placing each clip onto the timeline.

-By first finding where I wanted to go on Clip B on the main timeline I would solve this issue by selecting everything from the right of the blue cursor and moving it down towards the right.
-From there I would drag from Clip A onto the main timeline and that would make the process more efficient than having to place clip A onto the timeline and then finding where to put it.
+To illustrate, a more streamlined workflow involves locating the desired position on Clip B within the main timeline.
+By selecting everything to the right of the blue cursor and moving it down and to the right, users can then employ a simple click to place Clip A onto the main timeline.
+This method proves to be more efficient than the traditional approach of dragging Clip A onto the timeline and subsequently searching for the appropriate placement.
+This feature aligns more closely with users' (**mental models**), as many may expect a straightforward click action to place clips on the timeline, similar to other software interfaces.

-# First Journal Entry...